ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 : Properties of the Target Environment.

-Authority (label 3):
+Authorities (label 3):

-: Identifies the entity that issued the tuple.
+: Identifies the entities that issued the tuple.
 A certain type of key material by which the authority (and corresponding provenance) of the tuple can be determined, such as the public key of an asymmetric key pair that is associated with an authority's PKIX certificate.
+ECT additions will always have a singleton list of authorities, but when two ECTs are added to the ACS with equal fields apart from authorities, then the result is one ECT with all the same fields except the authorities represent a union of the two ECTs' authorities.

 Name Space (label 4):